See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Preliminary Study

-\paragraph{\textbf{Toggle Identification.}} In this step, we identify GUI toggles from the bounding boxes of the clickable widgets.
-Inspired by the recent works that leverages proprietary MLLMs for reasoning chain annotations~\citep{zhang2024android} and instantiate task trajectory generation~\cite{sun2024genesis}, we utilize proprietary MLLMs as annotators to recognize GUI toggles.
-Specifically, we adopt GLM-4V~\cite{glm2024chatglm} (denoted as $\mathcal{G}$) and Qwen-2-VL-72B~\cite{wang2024qwen2} (denoted as $\mathcal{Q}$) as independent annotators.
-Given a bounding box $b$ and its associated screenshot $s_b$ (where $b$ is visually highlighted to facilitate precise annotation), each annotator independently determines whether $b$ corresponds to a GUI toggle.
-The prompt template for toggle identification is provided in Appendix~\ref{appendix:prompts}.
-To ensure annotation reliability, we apply inter-annotator agreement: only when both $\mathcal{G}$ and $\mathcal{Q}$ classify $b$ as a toggle do we retain the pair $\langle s_b, b \rangle$ for subsequent state-feature annotation.
-Formally, the process of toggle identification can be represented as:
+(\romannumeral 2) \textbf{Toggle Identification.} We identify GUI toggles from bounding boxes of clickable widgets.
+Inspired by recent works leveraging proprietary MLLMs for reasoning chain annotation~\citep{zhang2024android} and task trajectory generation~\cite{sun2024genesis}, we adopt proprietary MLLMs, Qwen-2-VL-72B~\cite{wang2024qwen2} (denoted as $\mathcal{Q}$) and GLM-4V~\cite{glm2024chatglm} (denoted as $\mathcal{G}$), as independent annotators to recognize GUI toggles.
+For each bounding box $b$ and its associated screenshot $s$, we highlight $b$ on $s$ to obtain $s_b$ for better recognition, since proprietary MLLMs perform poorly in GUI grounding (as shown in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark}).
+Each annotator ($\mathcal{G}$ and $\mathcal{Q}$) serves as an indicator $\mathcal{I}$ to determine whether $b$ is a toggle.
+The prompt template is provided in Appendix~\ref{appendix:prompts}.
+To ensure reliability, we apply inter-annotator agreement: only when both $\mathcal{G}$ and $\mathcal{Q}$ classify $b$ as a toggle do we retain $\langle s_b, b \rangle$.
+This process is formally defined as:

-\paragraph{\textbf{State-feature Annotation.}} This is the key step in constructing the state control benchmark, where we employ $\mathcal{G}$ and $\mathcal{Q}$ as independent annotators to label the GUI toggle state and its associated feature.
-Given the bounding box $b$ of a GUI toggle and the corresponding box-highlighted screenshot $s_b$, each annotator independently determines the current state $\sigma$ and the feature $f$ of the toggle.
-The prompt template for state-feature annotation is provided in Appendix~\ref{appendix:prompts}.
-Similar to toggle identification, we further apply inter-annotator agreement to ensure label reliability: only when both $\mathcal{G}$ and $\mathcal{Q}$ produce identical annotations for both $\sigma$ and feature $f$, do we accept and retain the final annotation $\langle s_b, b, \sigma, f \rangle$.
-Formally, the process of state-feature annotation can be represented as:
+(\romannumeral 3) \textbf{State-functionality Annotation.} This key step constructs the state control benchmark by employing $\mathcal{G}$ and $\mathcal{Q}$ as independent annotators to label the GUI toggle state and its functionality.
+Given the bounding box $b$ of a GUI toggle and the corresponding box-highlighted screenshot $s_b$, each annotator independently determines the state $\sigma$, where 0 indicates the toggle is off and 1 indicates it is on, and toggle functionality $f$.
+The prompt template for this annotation is provided in Appendix~\ref{appendix:prompts}.
+To ensure label reliability, we apply inter-annotator agreement: only when both $\mathcal{G}$ and $\mathcal{Q}$ produce identical annotations for both $\sigma$ and $f$, we accept the final annotation $\langle s_b, b, \sigma, f \rangle$.
+The process of state-functionality annotation is formally represented as follows.